rotoudjimaye/react-native-sdk/android/app/README.md

 ## Introduction

-The Lenddo Data SDK (LenddoDataSDK) allows you to collect information in order for Lenddo to verify the user's information and enhance its scoring capabilities.
-The LenddoDataSDK collects information in the background and can be activated as soon as the user has downloaded the app, given permissions and logged into the app.
+The Lenddo Data SDK (data-sdk) allows you to collect information in order for Lenddo to verify the user's information and enhance its scoring capabilities.
+The data-sdk collects information in the background and can be activated as soon as the user has downloaded the app, given permissions and logged into the app.

 ## Pre-requisites